marco262/my_wiki/data/dnd/class/paladin.md

 ## Spellcasting

 By 2nd level, you have learned to draw on divine magic through meditation and prayer to cast spells as a cleric does.
-See chapter 10 for the general rules of spellcasting and chapter 11 for the [[[class-spell-list:paladin-spells|paladin spell list]]].
+See chapter 10 for the general rules of spellcasting and chapter 11 for the [paladin spell list](/dnd/class_spell_list/paladin/true).

 ### Preparing and Casting Spells